 I have been making games for 6 years or so.
 I was in video games press for 7 years before that, so you could say I joined the industry as a deserter from the other camp.
-I started as a game designer, continued as QA, producer, and studio manager and, honestly, I did not like it.
+I started as a game designer, continued as QA, producer, and studio manager and, honestly, I did not like it that much back then.
 I always was under the impression that I like playing games much more than making them and that maybe I should get out of this disappointing industry and do something that either I really like, either at least is going to bring me a ton of money.

 That is why I have started training myself in photography which turned out well since I did ended up as photographer without spending not one single penny from my normal income.
 I bought all the equipment from money generated by my new hobby.
 I like to monetize my hobbies mainly because in my mind there is no difference between passion and work.
 I always mix them together in order to generate a lifestyle.
 If you never did this before and you can afford it, try.
 It is definitely cool.
 I did it with playing games (yeah, there are many ways to monetize that), writing, photography and now I am doing exactly the same with game development and programming.

 About that, in June 2016 the company where I was hired as a studio manager with a decent salary went belly up.
 I was forced to go on unemployment benefits, which, between us, being in Sweden they’re pretty decent as well.
 So I was left with a list of possible choices.
 For example, I could have tried to go full time on photography but, in all honesty, trying to make from photography a solid income source is a complete waste of time.
 It doesn’t work unless you get very lucky or you spend a huge amount of time and you become insanely good.
 I could have investigated moving to a big city and get and awesome job.
 But I didn’t want to move, and, on top of that, I felt like I needed a sabbatical.